cginovero/cleaning-dataset-project/CodeBook.md

 ## Variable

-The set of variables that were estimated from these signals are:
+The set of variables that were estimated for this analysis:
 * mean(): Mean value
 * std(): Standard deviation